olivierfriard/boris_docs/index.rst

 In the **Media tab** there are two playlists.
 In the **Media file paths** playlist you can add one or more media files using the **Add media** button.
 The media will be played for few seconds in order to extract media parameters like media length and the number of frames by second (to enable the frame-by-frame mode).

+If you have to add various media files, you can  use the **Add all media from directory** button, in this case all the media files found in the selected directory will be added in the playlist.

 .. note:: If the media length and/or the number of frames by second are not available and if FFmpeg framework is available, BORIS will ask you for an accurate analysis of the selected media (duration about 1 minute).